nordicstyle/alexg/_posts/2017-04-18-have_we_forgotten_about_geometry_in_computer_vision.md

 In the initial paper from [ICCV 2015](http://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Kendall_PoseNet_A_Convolutional_ICCV_2015_paper.pdf), we solved this by learning an end-to-end mapping from input image to 6-DOF camera pose.
 This naively treats the problem as a black box.
 At [CVPR](https://arxiv.org/pdf/1704.00390.pdf) this year, we are going to presenting an update to this method which considers the geometry of the problem.
-In particular, rather than learning camera position and orientation values as separate regression targets, we learn them using the geometric reprojection error.
+In particular, rather than learning camera position and orientation values as separate regression targets, we learn them together using the geometric reprojection error.
 This accounts for the geometry of the world and gives significantly improved results.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/research/localisation.jpg){: .align-center}